Stuart Forster tests a lightweight tripod ideal for travel photography in this Manfrotto Element MII tripod review.

 Thank you for visiting Go Eat Do and reading this Manfrotto Element II review.
 Interested in photography?
 You may appreciate my posts about travel photography in Canada and how to photograph the northern lights.

-Like this post?
-Why not sign up for the free Go Eat Do newsletter?
+If you enjoyed reading this post, please sign up for the free Go Eat Do newsletter.
 It’s a hassle-free way of getting links to posts.

 Please get in touch if you’d like to sponsor a post or work with Go Eat Do.